CherylA24/CherylA24/README.md

 I am currently a college student majoring in a Computer Science field.

-This github will be contain my coding projects of Machine Learning, Computer Vision, and Website Making using PHP & Laravel.
+This github will contains my coding projects of Machine Learning, Computer Vision, and Website Making using PHP & Laravel.